-Since 1903, Georgetown has proudly helped educate the nation's nursing workforce, graduating more than 10,000 nurses at various levels of practice.
+Since 1903, Georgetown has proudly helped educate the nation's nursing workforce, graduating about 10,000 nurses at various levels of practice.
 Known for exceptional educational outcomes, today's nursing programs offer bachelor's, master's, and doctoral degrees.

 What Georgetown Nursing is known for . . .

 - Georgetown’s nursing programs are recognized by the National League for Nursing as a Center of Excellence in Nursing Education.

 - Georgetown houses the O’Neill Family Foundation Clinical Simulation Center, an immersive facility for nursing students to build and refine their skills as professional and advanced nurses.

 - Georgetown educates nurses who are well prepared for licensure and certification examinations; first-time pass rates are exceptional, when not perfect.

 - Georgetown maintains thousands of clinical affiliation agreements to support the educational process of its graduate and undergraduate nursing students.

 - Nursing faculty contributes to the school’s scholarly production each year through publications in journals and books.

 - Georgetown’s nursing alumni have become leaders and work in the federal government, higher education and the military, community-based organizations, and health systems, to name a few areas.

 - Georgetown nursing launched the university’s first-ever online degree-granting program.